jonschlinkert/regex-not/README.md

 **Strict matching**

-By default, the returned regex is for strictly (not) matching the exact given pattern (in other words, "match this string if it dot NOT _exactly equal_ `foo`"):
+By default, the returned regex is for strictly (not) matching the exact given pattern (in other words, "match this string if it does NOT _exactly equal_ `foo`"):

 ```js
 var re = not('foo');